-2 It was indicated in the same way as shown here.
+&lt;sup>2 It was indicated in the same way as shown here.

-worth to highlight that guidelines for first responders, presented in chapter 7 were written for first responders themselves, and the text is addressing them directly by using 2nd person pronouns.
+With relevant focus on the victims' rights and the support they (might) need from the law enforcement first responders in CSE cases, this document provides crucial information at least for the LE first responders.
+It is worth to highlight that guidelines for first responders, presented in chapter 7 were written for first responders themselves, and the text is addressing them directly by using 2nd person pronouns.